 In May 2011, the Financial Accounting Standards Board issued guidance that changed the requirement for presenting "Comprehensive Income" in the financial statements.
 The update requires an entity to present the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+The currently available option to disclose the components of other comprehensive income within the statement of stockholders' equity will no longer be available.
 The update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2011, and should be applied retrospectively.
 The Company did not incur any components of comprehensive income for the periods presented and therefore did not include a statement of comprehensive income in the financial statements.

 In February 2013, the FASB issued Accounting Standards Update ("ASU") 2013-02, Comprehensive Income: Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("ASU 2013-02").
 ASU 2013-02 requires an entity to present the effect of certain significant reclassifications out of accumulated other comprehensive income on the respective line items in net income.
 The amendments in the ASU do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
-ASU 2013-02 is effective for public companies on a prospective basis for fiscal years beginning after
+ASU 2013-02 is effective prospectively for fiscal years beginning after December 15, 2012.
+As the ASU requires additional presentation only, there will be no impact to the Company's results of operations or financial position.